 - Do you bring the necessary supplies, or do I purchase them separately?

-- If you purchase supplies or materials at a discount, do you charge an “up charge” or an hourly shopping fee?
+- If you purchase supplies or materials at a discount, do you “up charge” or charge an hourly shopping fee?

 - Do you make arrangements to take away donations, consignments, and trash?
 If so, do you charge a fee for this service?